datalayer/datalayer/docs/databook/vscode/index.md

   cd code-server && \
   yarn
 # https://github.com/cdr/code-server/issues/1094
+# See travis.yml for the VS Code version to use - The code-server version can be anything you want.
+# OUT env var is optional if only building.
+Required if also developing.
 export vscodeVersion=1.39.2 && \
   export codeServerVersion=development && \
-  export OUT=~/vscode/code-server-out               # Optional if only building.
-Required if also developing. yarn build ${vscodeVersion} ${codeServerVersion}  # See travis.yml for the VS Code version to use - The code-server version can be anything you want. echo http://localhost:8080
+  export OUT=~/vscode/code-server-out
+yarn build ${vscodeVersion} ${codeServerVersion}
+echo http://localhost:8080
+# You can run the built JavaScript with Node.
-PASSWORD=pass && \
+# PASSWORD=pass && \
-  node $OUT/build/code-serverdevelopment-vsc1.39.2-darwin-x86_64-built/out/vs/server/main.js  # You can run the built JavaScript with Node. open http://localhost:8080 yarn binary ${vscodeVersion} ${codeServerVersion} # Or you can package it into a binary.
+node $OUT/build/code-serverdevelopment-vsc1.39.2-darwin-x86_64-built/out/vs/server/main.js --auth none open http://localhost:8080
+yarn binary ${vscodeVersion} ${codeServerVersion} # Or you can package it into a binary.
 ```